How the past improves the present

 ~ T S Eliot

 Returning to the notion of temporal bandwidth, nostalgia should not be included in the variety of methods for widening it.
 Nostalgia is a symptom of thin bandwidth, and when it occurs as predominantly in pop-culture as it does in ours (from Stranger Things and Ready Player One to the endless reboots of decades-old franchises to high-street fashion) we should pay attention to how little we are paying attention.
-Seeking stability for our turbulent present, we look to the past, but there are two flaws in the way we do this.
-First, our temporality is so confined to the present moment that the eighties are ancient history.
-We go no further because the boundary of our attention is apparently limited to a mere thirty or forty years ago.
+Seeking stability in our turbulent present, we look to the past, but there are two flaws in the way we do this.
+First, our temporality is so confined to the present moment that the eighties seem like ancient history.
+We go no further because the boundary of our attention is limited to a mere thirty or forty years ago.
 On the scale of humanity, this is still a wildly negligible bandwidth.

 The Waste Land opens with the most memorable lines in twentieth-century poetry: